root-foundation/root/README.md

 Therefore, we need a system that can represent _true_, _holistic_ value so that we can move resources to where they *truly* belong, at the speed we need.

-## Rootnet
+## RootNet

-[Personal tokens](#personal-token) and the [NetworkToken](#networktoken) are part of a more *general* system: *rootnet*.
+[Personal tokens](#personal-token) and the [NetworkToken](#networktoken) are part of a more *general* system: *RootNet*.

-Rootnet is a network designed to represent a more _true_, _holistic_ notion of value so that we can allocate resources to what we _actually_ value, *efficiently*.
+RootNet is a network designed to represent a more _true_, _holistic_ notion of value so that we can allocate resources to what we _actually_ value, *efficiently*.

-On rootnet, there’s no separation between social and financial.
+On RootNet, there’s no separation between social and financial.
 All activity is represented by a single primitive: the *token*.
 A token represents _potential_, and can be assigned to an individual (_personal token_), a collective (_network token_), or an expression (_company token_, etc.).

-Every user on rootnet has a personal token, which now generalizes beyond finance to _all_ forms of activity.
+Every user on RootNet has a personal token, which now generalizes beyond finance to _all_ forms of activity.

 The token represents its holder's potential to create value.
 Users express belief in that potential by transacting on its shares.
 And importantly, a token's value is always grounded in reality: in its holder's equities in other tokens, companies, or revenue.

-By enabling users to transact on tokens seamlessly, rootnet lets people allocate resources to the individuals, collectives, and expressions they value.
+By enabling users to transact on tokens seamlessly, RootNet lets people allocate resources to the individuals, collectives, and expressions they value.

 As [discussed earlier](#networktoken), the network itself holds a token: the *NetworkToken*.
 The individual and the collective are structurally _intertwined_: users hold stakes in the NetworkToken, and the NetworkToken holds stakes in all users. **When _anyone_ creates value for the network, _everyone_ benefits.**

 ## True value

-Rootnet enables us to represent what we *truly* value.
+RootNet enables us to represent what we *truly* value.

-#### Rootnet *expands* existing notion of value.
+#### RootNet *expands* existing notion of value.

 The personal token of an individual who has the potential to create economic value by starting, or joining, or investing in companies (or investing in other tokens) will be valued greatly.
-Rootnet enables us to value such potential *earlier* and more *broadly* than ever before.
+RootNet enables us to value such potential *earlier* and more *broadly* than ever before.

-#### Rootnet represents *intangible* value.
+#### RootNet represents *intangible* value.

-Rootnet lets us value forms of contribution that have always mattered but were never reflected in economic systems.
+RootNet lets us value forms of contribution that have always mattered but were never reflected in economic systems.

 Take parenting.
 Most would agree that parenting is one of the most (if not *the* most) vital contributors to collective prosperity.
 Children raised with love, care, and resources are more likely to become kind, capable, and hopeful adults — benefiting everyone through both who they *are* and what they *do*.

-On rootnet, this value can be represented directly.
+On RootNet, this value can be represented directly.
 Parents will hold equity in their children's personal tokens and can raise capital by selling shares in their own tokens to support their children.
 As their children succeed, the value of the parents' tokens will rise.
 Exceptional parents will even be encouraged to share their wisdom, train others, and *invest* in new parents.

-By tangibly representing the value of parenting, rootnet creates a strong incentive for _better_ parenting.
+By tangibly representing the value of parenting, RootNet creates a strong incentive for _better_ parenting.
 Great parents gain access to resources they previously lacked.
 Absent or harmful parenting becomes economically costly, as it puts at risk future wealth tied to their children’s potential.

 > And independent of personal tokens, **Universal Basic Equity (UBE)** will raise the baseline—ensuring all parents have the minimum resources needed to care for their children.

-Rootnet allows us to allocate resources toward what we deeply value, but previously couldn't represent.
+RootNet allows us to allocate resources toward what we deeply value, but previously couldn't represent.

-#### Rootnet represents *collective* value.
+#### RootNet represents *collective* value.

-The NetworkToken captures our _collective potential_ by holding stakes in all personal tokens on Rootnet.
+The NetworkToken captures our _collective potential_ by holding stakes in all personal tokens on RootNet.
 The stronger our belief that the future will be more prosperous than today, the more we’ll value the NetworkToken.

 Our current economic system fails to account for long-term collective consequences, like climate change, because it narrowly defines value.
 As a result, we’re often rewarded for short-term gains even when they cause long-term harm.

-On the other hand, on rootnet, actions that harm our shared future — even if profitable in the short term — will be strongly disincentivized.
+On the other hand, on RootNet, actions that harm our shared future — even if profitable in the short term — will be strongly disincentivized.
 For example, burning more fossil fuels might yield quick profits, but it undermines our hope in a better future, dragging down the NetworkToken’s value.
 Since we each hold equity in the NetworkToken, we’re directly harmed.
 The collective loss will far outweigh the short-term profit, making such behavior economically *irrational*.

 Conversely, actions that _strengthen_ our shared belief in the future will be rewarded.
 An artist who uplifts our collective hope can increase the value of the NetworkToken itself.
 As it becomes clear their work creates this kind of value, the artist’s personal token valuation will surge (i.e., we will give them more resources to keep creating such value) — as long as such hope continues to translate into actual value created.

 ## Grounded in reality

-The value represented on rootnet is grounded in _reality_.
+The value represented on RootNet is grounded in _reality_.

 The NetworkToken holds stakes in personal tokens, which in turn hold stakes in companies (and other tokens), which are backed by revenue — i.e., actual transactions that reflect real-world value creation.
 If no value is created, no transaction occurs, no revenue is generated, and the valuations of companies (and the tokens that hold shares of these companies) will fall.
-Rootnet is anchored in the real value creation.
+RootNet is anchored in the real value creation.

 But what about those who create _hope_, like artists, especially when no one directly “buys” their work?
 Why would their personal tokens hold value?